arsyakaukabi/bypass-paywall-kompas/README.md

 ## Contribution

-Contributions to the Paywall Remover extension are welcome!
+Contributions to the Bypass Paywall Kompas extension are welcome!
 If you find any issues or want to improve the extension, feel free to create a pull request or open an issue.

 ## License